 Purpose of VPATs and ACRs

-Creating a VPAT: Step-by-Step Guide
+Completing a VPAT: Step-by-Step Guide

 - Provide Detailed Explanations: Include remarks and explanations for each conformance level to provide context and clarity about how the product meets or does not meet each criterion.
+A comment is required only when partially supports or does not support is entered, but it is best practice to add in supporting comments where they help add context.

 - Review and Validate: Review the completed VPAT for accuracy and completeness.
-Validate findings through additional testing and feedback from users, especially those with disabilities.

-Practical Example of a VPAT Entry
+Practical Example of a VPAT Criterion Entry

 1.2.1 Audio-only and Video-only (Prerecorded)